wkosla/form/README.md

-# form
+# Form
 A quick excersise.
 A simple sign up / sign in form.
+Build using SCSS and vanilla JS.